DeForestt/aflat/Docs.md

 # Documentation For AFlat Programming Language
 ## Trust the programmer philosophy
 AFlat aims to trust that developers know what they are doing.
-It allows and encourages things that many other modern languages do not, such as pointer arythmatic, memory managment, and so on.
+It allows and encourages things that many other modern languages do not, such as pointer asthmatic, memory management, and so on.
+While aflat does allow some developers to do some dangerous things, it also provides optional safety features that can be used to prevent some of the more dangerous things.
+AFlat is not a language for everyone, but it is a language for careful developers who want to have more control over their code and their programs.
 <br>

 ## Types